emqx/emqx-operator/docs/en_US/tasks/configure-emqx-log-level.md

 :::: tabs type:card
 ::: tab apps.emqx.io/v1beta4

-The corresponding CRD of EMQX Enterprise Edition in EMQX Operator is EmqxEnterprise, and EmqxEnterprise supports configuring the log level of EMQX cluster through `.spec.template.spec.emqxContainer.emqxConfig` field.
+`apps.emqx.io/v1beta4 EmqxEnterprise` supports configuring the log level of EMQX cluster through `.spec.template.spec.emqxContainer.emqxConfig` field.
 For the specific description of the emqxConfig field, please refer to: [emqxConfig](../reference/v1beta4-reference.md#emqxtemplatespec).

 + Save the following content as a YAML file and deploy it with the `kubectl apply` command